Schoperation/IntroToDatabasesProject/README.md

 3. In tomcat's 'webapps' folder, place the .war file.
 (Or wherever you configured your main folder)
 4. Fiddle with the project_config.xml file to your database's configuration (address should be fine in this case).
 5. Plop the project_config.xml file into tomcat's 'conf' folder.
+6. Run createTables.sql in sqlplus (you do this by running 'sqlplus' in the commandline, in the same folder as the sql scripts, then after logging in doing '@createTables.sql' without the quotes, of course)
-6. Run the tomcat server, by firing "catalina.bat start" in tomcat's 'bin' folder, on the command line.
+7. Run the tomcat server, by firing "catalina.bat start" in tomcat's 'bin' folder, on the command line.
-7. In your browser, navigate to localhost:8080/IntroToDatabases (8080 is the default port).
+8. In your browser, navigate to localhost:8080/IntroToDatabases (8080 is the default port).